pyrochlore/obsidian-tracker/docs/RoadMap.md

 - Data Collecting
     - [x] Support tracking key-value pairs in frontmatter
     - [x] Support searching text using regular expression
-    - [x] Support multiple targets and multiple values.
+    - [x] Support multiple targets and multiple values
     - [x] Add a parameter xDataset to identify targets to be used as x values
     - [x] Allow tracking time values
     - [x] Get data from a table